mne-tools/mne-bids-pipeline/docs/source/getting_started/basic_usage.md

 Prepare your dataset
 --------------------
-The Study Template **only** works with BIDS-formatted raw data.
+MNE-BIDS-Pipeline **only** works with BIDS-formatted raw data.
 To find out more about BIDS and how to convert your data to the BIDS format, please see [the documentation of MNE-BIDS](https://mne.tools/mne-bids/stable/index.html).